 So, what’s the big deal?

-After years of clinical observation and experience, it became obvious that oil and glycerin-based cosmetic and personal hygiene products had an adverse effect on patient progress in Phase I: FasTrac Cleanse, slowing or stalling weight loss.
+After years of clinical observation and experience, it became obvious that oil and glycerin-based cosmetic and personal hygiene products had an adverse effect on progress in Phase I: Fast Track Cleanse, slowing or stalling weight loss.
 The fat in these products is absorbed through the skin, and the body uses this fat as energy, rather than targeting excess body fat.
-During Phase I of the SHAPE Program, we advise patients to use oil- and glycerin-free body care products.
+During Phase I of the SHAPE Program, we advise you to use oil- and glycerin-free body care products.

-This is also why we ask SHAPE Warriors to avoid glycerin in food and in products like SweetLeaf® Water Drops and Sweet Drops (the ones in plastic bottles) and other stevia brands.
+This is also why we suggest avoiding glycerin in food and in products like SweetLeaf® Water Drops and Sweet Drops (the ones in plastic bottles) and other stevia brands.

-SHAPE Central will continue to study the health effects of various foods, products and ingredients, which may result in changes to the program from time to time.
+Our SHAPE ReClaimed team will continue to study the health effects of various foods, products and ingredients, which may result in changes to the program from time to time.
 Please know that we are intentional with our program, and all of our decisions are made with your health and success in mind.